MSc in Translational Health Sciences

 The annual award fee is due for every academic year (or part-year) attended; module or dissertation fees are due in advance as invoiced.
 Fees must be paid in accordance with the Terms and Conditions for the programme.

-Illustration for full programme (completing in two years, with six taught modules and a dissertation)
+Illustration for part-time students completing in three years, with six taught modules and a dissertation:

 - The fee rates listed are for the academic year shown, and you should be aware that these rates will increase annually.